jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 But there is more to this than meets the eye, as we shall come back to see later on.

-### WTF?
-We still haven't started talking about prototypes yet?
+### Okay, so what are prototypes?

-A prototype is an object present on almost all objects which - in one sense - can be looked at as a fallback for properties not found directly on objects for which it has been used as a constructor.
+A prototype is an object present on almost all JavaScript objects which - in one sense - can be looked at as a fallback for properties not found directly on objects for which it has been used as a constructor.

 That was a mouthful, so let's see a quick example.